Cr4sh/pico_dma/README.md

  2. Install [virtual JTAG cable software](https://github.com/RHSResearchLLC/xvcd) and run `sudo ./xvcd -P 0x6015` in the console to start its server.

- 3. Execute the following command in Vivado TCL console to run Hardware Manager and connect to the board over the virtual cable software: `open_hw; connect_hw_server; open_hw_target -xvc_url localhost:2542`.
+ 3. Execute the following command in Vivado TCL console to open Hardware Manager and connect to the board over the virtual cable: `open_hw; connect_hw_server; open_hw_target -xvc_url localhost:2542`.

  4. In Hardware Manager you need to select `xc7a50t_0` FPGA chip and run "Program Device" from its context menu to load the bitstream.